Croatia votes for new government as virus woes loom - France 24

 That leaves the populist 'Homeland Movement' of folk singer-turned-politician Miroslav Skoro, a potentially key coalition partner.

-Opposition leader and prime minister candidate Davor Bernardic has accused the government of "consciously pushing Croatia into a risk" by deciding to hold the elections.
+Opposition leader and prime minister candidate Davor Bernardic has accused the government of "consciously pushing Croatia into a risk" by deciding to go ahead with the election in the middle of the COVID-19 pandemic.

-His party cancelled electoral rallies over health concerns while voters, who can cast ballots from 0500 GMT to 1700 GMT, have been asked to wear masks and bring their own pens.
+His party cancelled electoral rallies over health concerns while voters have been asked to wear masks and bring their own pens.

 - 'Political quackery' -